-Each student receives a Windows/Network computer account ID (username) and password giving them e-mail, individual storage space, a Moodle account for online classes, an Azure Dev Tools for Teaching account for course-related Microsoft software downloads, a Google Apps account for e-portfolios and a Microsoft Office365 account.
+Each student receives a Windows/Network computer account ID (username) and password giving them e-mail, individual storage space, a Moodle account for online classes, an Azure Dev Tools for Teaching account for course-related Microsoft software downloads.
+Federated accounts are also created in Microsoft, Google, Adobe and Apple clouds.

 Internet and Internet2 Access